 There will not be any peak demand reduction or penalty towards peak demand goal achievement from fuel substitution measures.

 As per the Decision 19-08-009, for sites with on-site generation, fuel substitution measures will be treated as any other energy efficiency measure.
-Please refer to Appendix B for details.
+Please refer to Appendix D for details.

 For a fuel substitution measure, the site energy savings are expressed as the kWh or Therm savings of the displaced original fuel baseline technology and the increased kWh or Therm consumption from the substituted new fuel measure technology.